Charter of Purpose and Action

 IMHCN Charter Articles

-Article 1: Promoting and advocating for human rights for users
+Article 1: Promoting and advocating for human rights for people with mental health issues

-This stigma and belief system has its origins in how society chose 200 years ago to deal with people that they thought were very different from the ‘rest’ of society.
+This stigma and belief system has its origins in how society chose, 200 years ago, to deal with people that they thought were very different from the “rest’ of society.
 Consequently, this has dictated the nature of the legal response, service provision, clinical practice, this in turn has perpetuated stigma and the social exclusion of people with mental health problems.

 Some of the actions that can be taken to reduce the misunderstanding and misconceptions of society are:

-- No locked facilities in inpatient settings
+- Reducing and ending locked facilities in acute in-patient settings

 - No physical or chemical restraint

-- Reduction in compulsory admissions and treatment
+- Reducing compulsory admissions and treatments

-Article 3: Protecting and respecting culture and religion
+Article 3: Protecting and Respecting Culture and religion

 The design and development of a community mental health service system should be based on the creation of community mental health services which are integrated, non-stigmatizing, transparent and coherent.
 The main focus is to enable the development of community strategies that address the wider mental health and well being of people in a given community.